 - Lightweight and Portable

-Wacom Cintiq Pro – Made to draw
+Wacom Cintiq Pro – Artist’s favorite tool

 Needless to say, they know their stuff well and it is clearly evident from their drawing devices.

-- Custom made for digital artists
+- Specifically designed for digital artists

-- Best stylus in the industry
+- Has the best digital pen experience in the industry

 - Comes with handy accessories

-- Available in varying sizes and resolution
+- Available in varying screen sizes and resolution

 - Fully Customizable

-Apple iPad pro vs Wacom Cintiq – what to look for
+Apple iPad Pro vs Wacom Cintiq – what to look for

 Screen size – is a bigger screen better?

 iPad Pro comes in two sizes – 11 inches and 12.9 inches.
-Some people like the smaller 11-inch model as it is more portable but most of the artists prefer the 12.9 inch iPad as it has a bigger drawing area.
+Some people like the smaller 11-inch model as it is more portable but most of the artists prefer the 12.9-inch iPad as it has a bigger drawing area.

 Which one to choose

 Everyone likes bigger devices but bigger is not always better, as the device increases in size you start to lose portability.

 Display quality and Resolution

-Wacom device comes with a full-color gamut supported displays which are very accurate in terms of color production.
+Wacom device comes with full-color gamut-supported displays which are very accurate in terms of color production.

 Their screen looks beautiful, colors are on point and they are bright enough to be used outdoors.
-Along with that, iPads have a true tone display with 120 Hz refresh rate and comes in 2732 x 2048 p resolution(12.9-inch).
+Along with that, iPads have a true tone display with a 120 Hz refresh rate and come in 2732 x 2048 p resolution(12.9-inch).

 The true tone changes the color temperature of the screen according to their environment, some people like it but most of the artists turn this feature off – as they don’t want any inconsistency with colors.

 Battery life and Charging speed

 As per Apple’s official statement, it can last for up to 10 hours uses on a single charge, which is actually very impressive considering how thin they are.

 It takes 1 hour and 33 minutes to charge an iPad Pro from 0% to 80% with the help of a quick charger.

 But Wacom has a device called MobileStudio Pro which is a standalone drawing tablet and has processors built inside like the iPads.

 Drawing surface – matte or glossy

 Wacom knows artists love a little texture on the screen.
 So they came with etched glass which creates slight resistance while drawing which gives more control over the pen and sounds like a paper.

 Whereas iPads come with glossy screens which may not be ideal for drawing with a stylus but like many artists you could slowly get hang of it.

 Apple pencil vs Wacom Pro Pen 2 – Stylus comparison

 Wacom Pro pen 2 and Apple Pencil are the two best stylus in the market and very similar to each other in terms of what they can do.

-Pressure, Tilt and Buttons
+Pressure, Tilt, and Buttons

 Wacom Pro Pen 2 has 8192 levels of pressure sensitivity whereas Apple pencil does not mention any official numbers for pressure sensitivity.

 Apple pencil takes a slight edge in latency and speed.
 So, it is clearly evident that Apple Pencil and Wacom Pro Pen are equal in stylus performance.

 The latest generation of Apple pencil comes with a touch-sensitive single button on the side face, which can be changed to a different shortcut.

 Pen – Feel and Comfort

 What sets the stylus apart is how they feel in hand.
 Apple Pencil is very thin and looks like a real pencil in terms of shape and size.

 Supported Apps and software

-But, iPads take a backseat when we talk about animation, 3D modeling and sculpting apps.
+But, iPads take a backseat when we talk about animation, 3D modeling, and sculpting apps.
 Although there are few apps on iPad such as Forger which is decent enough but still looks primitive when compared to the desktop software.

 This is where Wacom Cintqs outshine iPads.
-They support every single drawing and modeling software whether it is photoshop, Krita or Corel painter for making digital art or Full fledged 3D modeling apps such as Mays, 3ds Max or Cinema 4D.
+They support every single drawing and modeling software whether it is photoshop, Krita, or Corel painter for making digital art or Full-fledged 3D modeling apps such as Mays, 3ds Max, or Cinema 4D.

-Processing power, speed and latency
+Processing power, speed, and latency

 In some tablets when you draw a line the stroke appears after few milliseconds on the screen.

 In the case of Wacom Cintiqs, the latency and overall fluidity of the device depends on the computer it is plugged in.

 Wacom has its own Computer attachment for Cintiq Pro 24 called “Wacom Cintiq Pro Engine” which makes your Cintiq a standalone computer.

 In spite of being incredibly thin – iPad, in general, have a very powerful processor.
 The latest iPad Pro 2018 is said to be faster than 92% of portable PCs.

-Storage – Internal storage, external storage and iPad workaround
+Storage – Internal storage and external storage

 iPad, on the other hand, comes in four storage options – 64 GB, 256 GB, 512 GB and 1TB.

 Startup time – quicker the better

+When working with Cintiq, it takes a whole process to start your device and start working.
 This time delay is better in Ipad pro, you can just unlock the device and start working within a few seconds.

 Accessories – Shortcut buttons, tablet stands and more

 This is the department where Wacom takes the lead.

-Ipad, on the other hand, comes with keyboard accessory but no special shortcut button add-ons like Wacom Expresskey remote.
+Ipad, on the other hand, comes with a keyboard accessory but no special shortcut button add-ons like Wacom Expresskey remote.

 Final touches – Rubber pads and pen holder

-It stops the tablet from slipping off when using flat on the table.
+It stops the tablet from slipping off when using a flat on the table.
 Ipads do not have such pads and have aluminum at the back which is quite easy to slip on smooth surfaces.

-There is no pen holder which comes with the iPad or the apple pencil, they use magnets instead.
+There is no pen holder that comes with the iPad or the apple pencil, they use magnets instead.
 In newer Ipad Pro the stylus magnetically sticks to the side edges of the tablet.

 Overall fluidity – Touch and palm rejection

 iPads are a very well put together device.
 Everything from the hardware to software along with the operating system is top-notch.

-In drawing applications tasks such as zoom, move and rotate are flawless no matter how big are the files. iPads also come with excellent palm rejection.
+In drawing applications tasks such as zoom, move, and rotate are flawless no matter how big are the files. iPads also come with excellent palm rejection.

 The tablet fails to identify touch inputs quite often and the palm rejection is nowhere as good.
 But at least you have the Expresskey remote or the keyboard shortcuts to save the day.

 Portability – Priority or not

 iPads are made to be portable whereas Wacom Cintiqs are made to stay permanently on a desk.
-If a massive screen is more important than being portable then Wacom Cintiq Pro is the proper drawing device for you.
+If a massive screen is more important than being portable then Wacom Cintiq Pro (Amazon) is the proper drawing device for you.

 How to actually choose Between Wacom Cintiq and iPad Pro

-Making the right decision and selecting the right device depends on what type of work you do, how are you intend to use the device and what kind of tools you use.
+Making the right decision and selecting the right device depends on what type of work you do and how do you intend to use the tablet.

 It is very easy to grab the shiniest device but it often leads to buyer’s remorse.
 Here is a couple of question you should ask yourself before pulling the trigger.